 USDA Organic Wine Certification

-Wines made with organically grown grapes come from vineyards that follow the guidelines set by the National Organic Program (NOP).
-Therefore, they are certified by a licensed third-party organization and have been grown, harvested, processed and packaged according to standards.
+Wines made with organically grown grapes come from vineyards that follow the guidelines set by the National Organic Program (NOP) same as organic food.
+Therefore, they are certified by a licensed third-party organization and have been grown, harvested, processed, and packaged according to standards.